gl-for-test/erc-uptrop-test/README.md

 # erc-uptrop Repository
-TROPOMI cloud-slicing and validation code
+TROPOMI cloud-slicing and validation code <test change 5>

 A library for applying the cloud-slicing technique to TROPOMI total columns to obtain upper tropospheric (450-180 hPa) mixing ratios of NO2.
 This includes a feasibility test of the technique using synthetic observations from GEOS-Chem, validation and quantification of bias corrections by comparing TROPOMI and Pandora total columns at high-altitide sites, application of cloud-slicing using either the FRESCO-S or ROCINN-CAL cloud products, and comparison of effective cloud fractions and cloud top pressures from the two cloud products.